vmware-tanzu/velero/design/upload-progress.md

 ## Backup workflow changes

 The backup workflow remains the same until we get to the point where the `velero-backup.json` object is written.
 At this point, we will queue the backup to a finalization go-routine.
 The next backup may then begin.
-The finalization routine will run across all of the volume snapshots and call the _UploadProgress_ method on each of them.
-It will then run across all items and call _BackupItemProgress.Progress_ for any that match with a BackupItemProgress.
+It will then run across all items and call _ItemSnapshotter.Progress_ for any that match with a BackupItemProgress.

-If all snapshots and backup items have finished uploading (either successfully or failed), the backup will be completed and the backup will move to the appropriate terminal phase and upload the `velero-backup.json` object to the object store and the backup will be complete.
+If all backup items have finished uploading (either successfully or failed), the backup will be completed and the backup will move to the appropriate terminal phase and upload the `velero-backup.json` object to the object store and the backup will be complete.

 If any of the snapshots or backup items are still being processed, the phase of the backup will be set to the appropriate phase (_Uploading_ or _UploadingPartialFailure_).
-In the event of any of the upload progress checks return an error, the phase will move to _UploadingPartialFailure_.
+In the event that any of the upload progress checks return an error, the phase will move to _UploadingPartialFailure_.
 The backup will then be requeued and will be rechecked again after some time has passed.

 ## Restart workflow
 On restart, the Velero server will scan all Backup resources.
 Any Backup resources which are in the _InProgress_ phase will be moved to the _Failed_ phase.
-Any Backup resources in the _Oploading_ or _OploadingPartialFailure_ phase will be treated as if they have been requeued and progress checked and the backup will be requeued or moved to a terminal phase as appropriate.
+Any Backup resources in the _Uploading_ or _UploadingPartialFailure_ phase will be treated as if they have been requeued and progress checked and the backup will be requeued or moved to a terminal phase as appropriate.

 # Implementation tasks

-VolumeSnapshotter new plugin APIs
-BackupItemProgress new plugin interface
+ItemSnapshotter new plugin interface
 New backup phases
 Defer uploading `velero-backup.json`
 AWS EBS plug-in UploadProgress implementation
 Upload monitoring
 Implementation of `<backup-name>-itemsnapshots.json.gz` file
 Restart logic
-Change in reconciliation logic to ignore backups that have not completed
-CSI plug-in BackupItemProgress implementation
+CSI plug-in ItemSnapshotter implementation
-vSphere plug-in BackupItemProgress implementation (vSphere plug-in team)
+vSphere plug-in ItemSnapshotter implementation (vSphere plug-in team)

-# Future Fragile/Durable snapshot tracking
+# Future Ephemeral/Durable snapshot tracking
 Futures are here for reference, they may change radically when actually implemented.

 Some storage systems have the ability to provide different levels of protection for snapshots.
-These are termed "Fragile" and "Durable".
+These are termed "Ephemeral" and "Durable".
 Currently, Velero expects snapshots to be Durable (they should be able to survive the destruction of the cluster and the storage it is using).
-In the future we would like the ability to take advantage of snapshots that are Fragile.
-For example, vSphere snapshots are Fragile (they reside in the same datastore as the virtual disk).
-The Velero Plug-in for vSphere uses a vSphere local/fragile snapshot to get a consistent snapshot, then uploads the data to S3 to make it Durable.
+In the future we would like the ability to take advantage of snapshots that are Ephemeral.
+For example, vSphere snapshots are Ephemeral (they reside in the same datastore as the virtual disk).
+The Velero Plug-in for vSphere uses a vSphere local/ephemeral snapshot to get a consistent snapshot, then uploads the data to S3 to make it Durable.
 In the current design, upload progress will not be complete until the snapshot is ready to use and Durable.
 It is possible, however, to restore data from a vSphere snapshot before it has been made Durable, and this is a capability we'd like to expose in the future.
 Other storage systems implement this functionality as well.
 We will be moving the control of the data movement from the vSphere plug-in into Velero.

 Some storage system, such as EBS, are only capable of creating Durable snapshots.
-There is no usable intermediate Fragile stage.
+There is no usable intermediate Ephemeral stage, however there is a time when a snapshot has been taken but is not yet usable.

-For a Velero backup, users should be able to specify whether they want a Durable backup or a Fragile backup (Fragile backups may consume less resources, be quicker to restore from and are suitable for things like backing up a cluster before upgrading software).
-We can introduce three snapshot states - Creating, Fragile and Durable.
-A snapshot would be created with a desired state, Fragile or Durable.
-When the snapshot reaches the desired or higher state (e.g. request was for Fragile but snapshot went to Durable as on EBS), then the snapshot would be completed.
+For a Velero backup, users should be able to specify whether they want a Durable backup or a Ephemeral backup (Ephemeral backups may consume less resources, be quicker to restore from and are suitable for things like backing up a cluster before upgrading software).
+We can introduce three snapshot states - Creating, Ephemeral and Durable.
+A snapshot would be created with a desired state, Ephemeral or Durable.
+When the snapshot reaches the desired or higher state (e.g. request was for Ephemeral but snapshot went to Durable as on EBS), then the snapshot would be completed.